tahv/mayafbx/README.md

 Pull requests are welcome.
 Please make sure to update tests as appropriate.

-The main purpose of this package is to have clear documentation, and I didn't had the opportunity to try them all on different softwares.
-Don't hesitate to improve the docstring of the properties if you have a better example.
+The main purpose of this package is to have clear documentation, and I did not had the opportunity to try all export on different softwares, so don't hesitate to improve the docstrings if you have a better example.

-The ``FbxExportOptions`` and ``FbxImportOptions`` are not feature complete yet, mainly because I couldn't find good documentation for some of the command, so I did not include them.
+The ``FbxExportOptions`` and ``FbxImportOptions`` are not feature complete yet, mainly because I couldn't find good documentation for some of the commands.